 1. Prewriting: Brainstorming and Graphic Organizer

 The first part of prewriting is brainstorming ideas.
-If there is not a prompt to follow, then have students go back to their “Ideas” section in their interactive notebooks.
-Remember where we brainstormed ideas for our I, heart, hand, home, question mark?
-This will get them thinking about a topic that is interesting so their ideas can flow.
+If there is not a prompt to follow, have students go back to their “Ideas” section in their interactive notebooks.
+Remember where we brainstormed ideas for our I, heart, hand, home, question mark in Lesson 1?
+This will get students thinking about a topic that is interesting to them.
+If there is a prompt to follow, tell students to think of as many ideas, plots, or ways they can use the prompt.

 3. D.A.R.E. to Revise

-Read your story out loud!
-The best advice I’ve ever given for this stage is for students to listen to their own writing.
-They can read it out loud or record themselves reading their stories.
+For the revising stage, I find it helpful to have students read their stories out loud!
+It is fun to have students record themselves reading their own stories and then go back and listen to it.
 I guarantee they will find fragments, run-ons, or words that just don’t make sense!
+What does DARE stand for?
 D stands for delete, A stands for add, R stands for rearrange, and E stands for exchange.
-In a later mini lesson, I will go in more depth with each of the DARE to revise components.
-While revising, I require my students to use a different colored pen or pencil so I can see their attempt to making it better.
-So many times these little cherubs think their rough draft is their best draft.
-Time to pump them up to REVISE!
+In later mini lessons, I will go in more depth with each of the DARE to revise components.
+While revising, I require my students to use a different colored pen or pencil so I can see attempts to making their writing better.
+So many times these little cherubs think their rough draft is their best draft so I DARE them to revise!

 4. C.U.P.S. to Edit

-Capitals, Usage, Punctuation, Spelling.
+The next step is using CUPS for editing.
+It stands for Capitals, Usage, Punctuation, Spelling.
+I first review the rules for each of the CUPS so students know what to look for in their own writing.
 When my students are editing, I ask them to use a different colored pen or pencil.
 However, if they want to use multiple colors, I allow that as well.
 My philosophy is as long as they are editing and I can see their attempts, that is what matters!
 Don’t forget that National Punctuation Day is September 24th!!!

 5. Peer Reflection

-I allow this step so students can get feedback from a peer.
-I supply them with a reflection form, sticky notes, and a writing checklist.
-I ask them to take this step seriously and pretend they are a teacher or editor.
-I remind them that we not only give advice on how to fix their peer’s paper, but we need to let them know the parts that ROCK!
+I like this step so students can get feedback from a peer.
+Supply each student with a reflection form or sticky notes and a writing checklist.
+Ask your students to take this step seriously and pretend they are a teacher or editor.
+Go over the checklist as you read the story.
+Remind students that they not only give advice on how to fix their peer’s paper, but also let them know the parts of the paper that ROCK!
+I like to use two positives and a wish.
+Tell two things you like about the paper and one wish to make it better.
 Students should not write on each other’s papers.
 Many students take such pride in their work and don’t want anyone else writing on it.
 This is where sticky notes are a blessing!
-After they receive the sticky note and reflection form, it is completely their own decision on what they want to change OR not.
+After peer reflections, it is completely the writer’s decision on what they want to change OR not.
 This is their last chance to make their papers better!

 6. Final Copy